All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Discard if the cold chain was broken.
 If your peptides sat at room temperature for more than a few hours, or if they were exposed to heat, the potency may be compromised.
 When in doubt, contact your pharmacy.

 Discard if you suspect contamination.
-If the rubber stopper was touched without alcohol swabbing, if the vial was dropped and the stopper popped, or if anything seems off, do not use it.
+If the rubber stopper was touched without alcohol swabbing, if the vial was dropped and the stopper popped, or if anything seems off, don't use it.
 The cost of a new vial is far less than the cost of an infection.

 Your health is worth more than the last few doses in a questionable vial.
 When in doubt, start fresh.